mat-s/100-days-of-code/r1-log.md

 ### Day 19: February 13, 2021
 **Today's Progress**: Today I continued with my address book tool.
 I set up a custom post type in Wordpress and created the neccessary custom fields.
 As I want to import contacts from different sources, I started to write a import tool.
 So today it was mostly PHP work...

+### Day 20: February 14, 2021
+**Today's Progress**: A very unsuccessful day, still working on the importer plugin for Wordpress.
+And I got stuck with a PHP problems that slowed down the learning progress today.
+Well, I will have learned a lot when I solve that problem ;) Hopefully tomorrow...